cdumasius/ewg-emailify-email-template/README.md

 ## Files
 - `index.mjml`: The MJML code for the email template.
-- `index.html`: The HTML code generated from the MJML file.
 - `img/`: A folder containing any images used in the email template.

 ## Usage